ErKors/Word2vec-Shakespeare-Plays/README.md

 # Objective
-Using Word2Vec, we want to create word embeddings in order to find relationships between characters.
+To create word embeddings using Word2Vec in order to find relationships between characters in various Shakespeare plays

 # Data
 Over 100,000 records containing lines from Shakespeare's Plays